MicrosoftDocs/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 Limitations and Restrictions:

-- The `FILESTREAM_ON` option is not valid when you create a nonclustered index on a table stored as a clustered columnstore index.
+- The `FILESTREAM_ON` option isn't valid when you create a nonclustered index on a table stored as a clustered columnstore index.

 ## Unique indexes